BCarnaval/dvmc-impurity-solver/samples/01_dVMC/README.md

 </div>

-This directory contains the minimal code to reproduce the left pannel of Fig. 5 of [arxiv:2209.08092](https://arxiv.org/abs/2209.08092) ([PhysRevB.106.245132](https://doi.org/10.1103/PhysRevB.106.245132)) using command line interface.
+This directory contains the minimal code to reproduce the left panel of Fig. 5 of [arxiv:2209.08092](https://arxiv.org/abs/2209.08092) ([PhysRevB.106.245132](https://doi.org/10.1103/PhysRevB.106.245132)) using a command line interface.

-It is a direct application of the dVMC software usage to compute the ground state of a small 2x2 cluster then the Q-matrix representation of the Green's function.
+It is a direct application of the dVMC software to compute the ground state of a small 2x2 cluster, then the Q-matrix representation of the Green's function.

 ## Content